 Bloodwork is an essential component of your overall health care management.
-At Clinica San Miguel, which has 12 locations throughout Texas, including three in Dallas, five in Houston, and one in Fresno, Arlington, San Antonio, and Pasadena, the family medicine specialists offer comprehensive blood testing services.
+At Clinica San Miguel, which has 12 locations throughout Texas, including three in Dallas, five in Houston, and one in Farmers Branch, Fresno, Arlington, San Antonio, and Pasadena, the family medicine specialists offer comprehensive blood testing services.
 To learn more, call Clinica San Miguel or schedule an appointment online today.

 Blood tests give physicians vital information about your overall health by detecting signs of infection, disease, and chronic illness.
 At Clinica San Miguel, the family medicine team offers complete blood testing services to help prevent, diagnose, and manage a wide range of health conditions.